kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 - Get metadata key-value pairs (all or for certain keys)
 - Get a list of metadata keys
 - Update metadata key-value pairs (all or partial update)
-- Delete a single metadata key value pair by key name
+- Delete metadata key-value pairs by key names

 ## Design